-A complaint is any expression of dissatisfaction received from customers about the Association's action or lack of action, or about the service that the Association provides.
-A complaint can also relate to dissatisfaction about the service that is provided on the Association's behalf by another party.
+"A complaint is any expression of dissatisfaction received from customers about the Association's action or lack of action, or about the service that the Association provides or has been provided on the Association's behalf by another party".

 Complaints provide the Association with valuable feedback on how we deliver services.
 Complaints also allow us to improve our services and improve how we manage partnerships with our contractors.